 ✔ Your child's risk of being injured on foot or on a bicycle increases as they gain independence – far more teens are knocked down and hurt than younger children.
 Peer pressure can also cause children to behave unsafely.
 Keep talking about road safety with your child, ensure they know the importance of continuing to take great care when crossing including putting their phone away and taking earphones out, and help them plan the safest possible routes in your area.

-à Teens can get advice and resources, and watch videos on road safety in Brake’s young people and road safety section, and secondary educators can attend Brake's engaging young people training to help pupils feel committed to road safety.
+à Teens can get advice and resources, and watch videos on road safety in Brake’s young people and road safety section.

 Accepting lifts from mates